IBM/cp4d-connector-sdk/guide.md

 ```
 FileConnector.java               An abstract file connector.
+FileLabels.java                  Localized labels for files.
+FileMsgs.java                    Localized messages for files.
+FileRowList.java                 A list of rows from a Flight stream.
 FileSourceInteraction.java       An interaction with a file asset as a source.
 FileTargetInteraction.java       An interaction with a file asset as a target.
 FileUtils.java                   File utilities.